Sergio Almirón (footballer, born 1958)

 Almirón was in the Argentina squad that won the 1986 FIFA World Cup, though he did not play any games during that tournament.
-Despite playing as a striker Almirón was allocated the number 1 shirt for the 1986 tournament, traditionally reserved for goalkeepers.
+Despite playing as a striker, Almirón was allocated the number 1 shirt for the 1986 tournament, traditionally reserved for goalkeepers.
 This was due to Argentina's policy of the time of numbering their squad alphabetically.
-He's the father of former footballer Sergio Bernardo Almirón.
+He is the father of former footballer Sergio Bernardo Almirón.